 CES was established in 2008 to join up research, policy and practice and to translate research in a way that was accessible and relevant for policy makers and practitioners.
 In its foundation phase, CES provided support to the Prevention and Early Intervention Initiative, where we synthesised the learning from a significant investment by Atlantic Philanthropies and government in 52 prevention and early intervention projects in both Ireland and Northern Ireland.
 The aim of this work was to ensure that learning from the Prevention and Early Intervention Initiative informs the development of new national policy initiatives, and contributes to better outcomes for children, their families and the communities where they live.

 CES is an intermediary organisation based in Dublin and Belfast.
-We are committed to an all island approach, which we believe adds value to the work of policy makers and practitioners in both Ireland and Northern Ireland, and supports them to improve the lives of people throughout the island.
+We are committed to an all island approach, which we believe adds value to the work of policy makers, service providers and practitioners in both Ireland and Northern Ireland, and supports them to improve the lives of people throughout the island.

 One way of describing CES is as a ‘think and do tank’.
 We make relevant, usable evidence available to policy makers, service commissioners, providers and practitioners.
 We help them to generate evidence through their own practice and work with them to support the implementation of effective policy, efficient systems and good practice, to improve the lives of people across the island of Ireland.
 We work in partnership with government departments, statutory organisations, state agencies, foundations and funds.
 Our work with practitioners involves supporting them to draw on and use the best available evidence to improve outcomes in a number of settings – from education through to mental health, youth and community centres, early years, social care and detention.